Chicken Chettinad Curry Recipe

 Can I adjust the spice level in chicken chettinad curry?

-You can adjust the spice level in chicken chettinad curry by reducing or increasing the amount of chili powder and green chilies.
+You can adjust the spice level of chicken chettinad curry by increasing or reducing the amount of chili powder and green chilies.
 You can also balance the heat with other ingredients like coconut milk, yogurt, or cream.

 If you want a milder curry, you can also use Kashmiri red chilies instead of Guntur chilies.
 They have a mild taste and a nice fiery red color.